witstec/EPaperSdkDemo/README.md

 <img src="http://api.witstec.com/Public/img/2020052601.jpg" width = 200 height = 400 />

 ### Json Format Description
-Json field description: red font is immutable value, green font is changeable value. and the values inside are sequential, data the first data corresponds to the QR code data, the second input corresponds to the first text input box,... from top to bottom, and so on.
+Json field description: and the values inside are sequential, data the first data corresponds to the QR code data, the second input corresponds to the first text input box,... from top to bottom, and so on.

 Json data examples